 We can assist with preparing management accounts, cashflow forecasts and finance and business plans and, if things go wrong we can assist with remedial action.

-If you are considering, or have recently started a business in the London area and you would like to discuss these procedures any further please contact us at Tish Press & Company.
+If you are considering, or have recently started a business in the Shenfield area and you would like to discuss these procedures any further please contact us at Tish Press & Company.